 Some insurers are cheaper because they’re more careful about who they insure.
 For example, they may choose not to insure riskier drivers.
 They might choose not to insure certain events (floods in specific regions, for example).
 When you shop around for insurance, you need to compare price and policy options carefully before making a decision.
-And (as insurers will tell you over and over again) always read the product disclosure statement relating to your cover, so you know what you’re insured for and what you’re not.
-“I didn’t get around to reading the fine print” isn’t a valid excuse for not understanding your insurance – and can lead to unpleasant surprises down the track.
+Always read the product disclosure statement relating to your cover, so you know what you’re insured for and what you’re not.
+“I didn’t get around to reading the fine print” isn’t a valid excuse for not understanding your insurance.
+It can also lead to unpleasant surprises down the track.

 If you run across an insurance quote that seems way too good to be true, make sure you’re not falling victim to a scam.
-Is the insurer well known or did the company just pop up out of nowhere?
-Does the insurance company even exist?
+Does the insurance company even exist or did it just pop up out of nowhere?
 Warning signs of people pretending to be insurers include:

 - Insurance companies with names you’ve never heard of

-- Policies that are priced unbelievably cheaper than comparable cover
+- Policies that are unbelievably cheaper than comparable cover

 - Agents who want you to pay for premiums in cash or ask you to write a cheque made out to them personally (not the company)